BestTimesToVisit.com Logo

 Gothenburg Archipelago Kayaking Adventure

 Explore the stunning Gothenburg archipelago by kayak.
-Paddle through calm waters, surrounded by hundreds of islands, and spot wildlife like seals and various bird species.
-Insider tip: Book a guided tour for a more enriching experience and to discover hidden coves.
+Paddle through calm waters, surrounded by picturesque islands and charming fishing villages.
+Keep an eye out for seals and other wildlife.
+Insider tip: book a guided tour for a more immersive experience and to learn about the local flora and fauna.

 Feskekôrka Fish Market's Seafood Extravaganza

 Immerse yourself in the vibrant atmosphere of Feskekôrka, a unique fish market housed in a building resembling a church.
-Sample fresh seafood, from oysters to smoked salmon, and watch the local fishermen bring in their daily catch.
-Insider tip: Visit early in the morning for the best selection and a lively atmosphere.
+Sample fresh oysters, shrimp, or other delicacies, and watch the skilled fishmongers at work.
+Insider tip: go early in the morning for the best selection and to avoid the crowds.

 See all 8 things to do →